 He completed his Residency in Adult Psychiatry at SUNY Downstate Psychiatry Residency Program in Brooklyn, New York.
 He became Chief Resident and also served as the Mental Health Film Forum Facilitator and the Resident Representative on the GME Subcommittee for Resident Affairs.
 He was awarded the Best Psychiatry Resident for Contribution to Clinical Work at Kings County Hospital.

 Most recently, he was Assistant Director of Psychiatric Emergency Services at Rhode Island Hospital and Attending Psychiatrist at the Department of Corrections for the state of Rhode Island at the maximum security, women’s jail, and men’s jail facilities.
-During this time, he continued his clinical supervision of residents and teaching at Brown University, which he also for Psychology students at Brown and PA students at Bryant University.
+During this time, he continued his clinical supervision of residents and teaching at Brown University, where he also supervised Psychology students at Brown and PA students at Bryant University.

 Certifications & Memberships